 How is Imperium in Imperio a Different Type of Fiction?

-Sutton E. Griggs’s novel, Imperium in Imperio is different from other economic novels in that it doesn’t exactly fit in as a sentimental novel, a realist piece, or a utopian fiction.
-Imperium in Imperio should be viewed as fiction that falls under the genre of the “fantastic,” as French literary critic, Tzvetan Todorov has described and demarcated in his work, The Fantastic: A Structural Approach to a Literary Genre.
-I will argue that writing a work that falls into the fantastic realm has been developed out of a natural response or need to overcome the harsh realities of the reconstruction period, as well presenting a different vision of the supernatural that was expressed via white American gothic tropes.
+Sutton E. Griggs’s novel, Imperium in Imperio is different from other economic novels.
+It doesn’t exactly fit in as a sentimental novel, a realist piece, or a utopian fiction.
+Imperium in Imperio should be viewed as fiction that falls under the genre of the “fantastic.”
+This is as French literary critic, Tzvetan Todorov has described and demarcated in his work, The Fantastic: A Structural Approach to a Literary Genre.

 As prescribed by Todorov, the fantastic requires the success of three conditions:

-First, the text must oblige the reader to consider the world of the characters as a world of living persons and to hesitate between a natural and a supernatural explanation of the events described.
-Second, this hesitation may also be experienced by a character; thus the reader’s role is so to speak entrusted to a character, and at the same time the hesitation is represented, it becomes one of the themes of the work… Third, the reader must adopt a certain attitude with regard to the text: he will reject allegorical as well as “poetic” interpretations.
-The first and the third actually constitute the genre; the second may not be fulfilled.
-(Todorov 33)
+First, the text must oblige the reader to consider the world of the characters as a world of living persons.
+It also must make the reader hesitate between a natural and a supernatural explanation of the events described.
+Second, this hesitation may also be experienced by a character.
+Thus, the reader’s role is so to speak entrusted to a character.
+At the same time the hesitation is represented here, it becomes one of the themes of the work…

 Ultimately, what we are looking for is not the supernatural or only the instances in which the traditional gothic tropes are challenged.
 As Todorov writes, “we might indeed characterize such events as supernatural, but the supernatural, though a literary category, is no relevant here” (Todorov 34).
 We want to find the crux – not between real and the supernatural, but in which “the hesitation occurs between the real and the imaginary” (Todorov 36).

-Imperium in Imperio by Sutton E. Griggs
+Unveiling the Fantastic Fiction of Imperium in Imperio by Sutton E. Griggs

-A caveat to the fantastic is that it may “evaporate at any moment” because once the reader makes a decision, the effect has worn off.
-This is important to note because there are many stories where there are scenes of uncertainty or the imaginary- this may be common in any genre.
-The emphasis in the defense of a true fantastic literature is that the work enforces and keeps the effects of blending between the imaginary and the real throughout the whole fiction, not just in certain scenes.
+A caveat to the fantastic is that it may “evaporate at any moment.”
+This is because once the reader makes a decision, the effect has worn off.
+This is important to note.
+It is important because there are many stories where there are scenes of uncertainty or the imaginary- this may be common in any genre.

 If you are enjoying this article, you may also like to read The Heart Wrenching Auditory Horror in Radcliffe’s Fiction.